rogerhu/compsci_guides/Clone-Graph.md

   - Yes, a node could have any number of neighbors.
 This is why neighbors can be thought of as a list.

 - How do we choose how to traverse the graph?
-  - Based on the kind of graph we are expecting we can chose BFS or DFS.
+  - Based on the kind of graph we are expecting, we can chose a BFS or DFS implementation.

 ```markdown
     HAPPY CASE